 - Completed Online Submission entered through PIBC’s online submission portal.

 - Award submission summary document (maximum 10 pages) describing the merits of the entry and how it meets the award criteria, and including appended letters of support (must be in PDF format only).

 - Additional relevant supporting or descriptive document(s), including plans, illustrations and supporting materials (must be in PDF format only).

-- A maximum of three (3) high-resolution, print-quality visual electronic images illustrating the nominated entry (must be in JPG format only).
+- A maximum of three (3) high-resolution, print-quality visual electronic images illustrating the nominated entry (must be in JPG/PNG format only).